Tourism in Lisbon: Avenida da Liberdade

 Avenida da Liberdade ("Liberty Avenue" in English) is an important avenue in central Lisbon that runs northwest from downtown Lisbon.
-It is a 90 metre-wide boulevard, 1100 m long, with ten lanes divided by pedestrian pavements decorated with gardens.
+It is a 90 metre-wide boulevard, 1100 m long, with ten lanes divided by pedestrian walkways adorned with gardens.
 It links Restauradores Square with Marquis of Pombal Square.
 Residents of Lisbon sometimes refer to it simply as the "Avenida" (the Avenue).

 It boasts several interesting buildings that reflect Portuguese architecture from the late 19th through the early 21st centuries.
 Its pedestrian sidewalks and roundabouts, paved with the traditional Portuguese pavement, are decorated with many monuments and statues that pay homage to important personalities.
 The large monument to the fallen in World War I was inaugurated in 1931.

 The buildings of the Avenue include modern office and hotel buildings.
 Its location in the central district of Lisbon, scenic qualities, hotels, shops, theatres and architecture turn it into an important tourist attraction of the city.
 Famous nationally for hosting numerous luxury brands such as Christian Dior, Versace, Gucci, Yves Saint Laurent, Prada, and Armani.